felixsidzed/veryCoolScripts/README.md

-> [!NOTE]:
-> all of the scripts are made for educational purposes and for me to learn lua. i am not responsible for any damage this can do/did.

 > [!IMPORTANT]
-> Key information users need to know to achieve their goal.
+> all of the scripts are made for educational purposes and for me to learn lua. i am not responsible for any damage this can cause

 # very cool very good scripts
 very cool scripts for roblox mostly tsbg yes